kevindigo/quests-of-zeus/README.md

-# Oracle of Delphi PWA
+# Quests of Zeus PWA

-A Progressive Web App implementation of the Oracle of Delphi boardgame with AI opponents, built with Deno 2.5.
+A Progressive Web App implementation of the Quests of Zeus boardgame with AI opponents, built with Deno 2.5.

+The rules and gameplay concepts in this project were heavily inspired by the board game The Oracle of Delphi, designed by Stefan Feld and copyright 2016 by Hall Games.
+No copyrighted materials, trademarks, or proprietary assets from that game are used.
+This project is entirely independent and not endorsed by or associated with its creators or publishers.

 ## Features

-- 🎮 **Playable Board Game** - Full Oracle of Delphi gameplay implementation
+- 🎮 **Playable Board Game** - Full Quests of Zeus gameplay implementation
 - 🗺️ **Procedural Map Generation** - Hexagonal map with authentic terrain
 - 🎲 **Game Mechanics** - Oracle dice, movement, quests, and combat
 - 🤖 **Multiplayer Support** - 2-4 player game (AI coming soon)